When editorial project managers expect too much

 I recently received a thought-provoking comment from a fellow freelance editorial professional who has been working alongside me on a project I’ve been managing.
-The projects I manage are typically very large (hundreds of thousands or even millions of words), and there are inevitably hiccups that arise and have to be resolved.
+The projects I manage are often very large (hundreds of thousands or even millions of words), and there are inevitably hiccups that arise and have to be resolved.
 So I found it interesting when the other editor commented that I am more understanding than some other editorial project managers about these kinds of hiccups.

 My first reaction, I’ll admit, was an irrational sense of worry: Am I a soft touch?
 Am I checking editors’ work thoroughly enough?
 Am I setting high enough standards?

 It’s always good to self-evaluate when such questions arise, and there will always be things I can learn about my management of other editors’ work.
 However, a short bout of reflection and a thorough check of the text re-confirmed that I set high standards and ensure they are met.
 I was confident that there were no issues lurking.